kdrozd/my.tech.blog.at.hashnode/cl1167cq700kjlgnv7gt90pqt.md

 ## Externalize metadata

-Sometimes it's not possible to implement an interface or add annotations to a class especially when it's an external dependency.
-In this case, I would use some external files to provide metadata and use bind them to the main code.
+Sometimes it's not possible to implement an interface or add annotations to a class, especially when it's an external dependency.
+In this case, I would use some external files to provide metadata and use to bind them to the main code.

 ### The easy way

 Nothing fancy.
 Use TOML, YAML, JSON or just properties files to add anything you need in some well-defined way.
-Throw some of your favourite deserialization library and you are done.
-If you put structure to any text format and you are getting DSL (dam silly language)© After deserialization such data can be processed as usual.
+Throw some of your favourite deserialization library, and you are done.
+If you put structure to any text format, and you are getting DSL (dam silly language)© After deserialization such data can be processed as usual.
 In JSON they can be stored in many databases.

 ## Textual DSL - Domain Specific Language